Some parts of this page may be machine-translated.

 AI: Refers to artificial intelligence itself.

-Machine Learning: The training for AI to operate.
+Machine Learning: Training for AI to operate.

 Training Data: Data used for machine learning.

-Annotation: The process of creating training data.
+Annotation: The task of creating training data.

 The process of AI development is illustrated in this way.

->>What are annotations?
-An explanation from their meaning to their relationship with AI and machine learning.
+>> What is annotation?
+Explanation from its meaning to its relationship with AI and machine learning.

-For information about training data, click here
+For more about training data

 >> What is training data?
-An explanation from its relationship with AI, machine learning, and annotation to how to create it.
+Explanation from its relationship with AI, machine learning, and annotation to how to create it.

 As AI continues to learn and develop judgment capabilities, it becomes possible to delegate various tasks.
 From here, we will introduce examples of utilization by industry based on what AI can do.